Cloth face mask: Recommendations

 The World Health Organization recommends using masks with at least three layers of different materials.
-Two spunbond polypropylene layers are also believed to offer adequate filtration and breathability.
+Two spunbond polypropylene layers offer useful increases in filtration with acceptable breathability.
 When producing cloth face masks, two parameters should be considered: filtration efficiency of the material and breathability.

 The filter quality factor known as "Q" is commonly used as an integrated filter quality indicator.
 It is a function of filtration efficiency and breathability, with higher values indicating better performance.
 Experts recommend Q-factor of three or higher.
+The usefulness of this ratio in selecting materials for masks has not, to our knowledge, been demonstrated.

 A peer-reviewed summary of the filtration properties of cloth and cloth masks concluded that, pending further research, evidence is strongest for 2 to 4 layers of plain weave cotton or flannel, at least 100 thread count.
 A plain-language summary of this review is available.

-Effectiveness

-Cloth face masks can be used for source control to reduce disease transmission arising from the wearer's respiratory droplets, but are not considered personal protective equipment for the wearer as they typically have very low filter efficiency.
-There are no standards or regulation for self-made cloth face masks.